-After years of homeschooling, Leigh Bortins founded Classical Conversations in 1997 to achieve her mission to know God and to make Him known by providing the resources and training for parents to successfully homeschool.
-What began as a passion for her own children and family quickly resonated with other parents, eventually growing Classical Conversations into the global leader in homeschooling that it is today.
-Now, with all her own children out of the house and leadership of the company passed to her son Robert, Leigh travels around the world encouraging parents to begin and persevere through the homeschool journey.
+After years of homeschooling, Leigh Bortins founded Classical Conversations® in 1997 to help others successfully homeschool by providing the resources, training, and support to do so.
+What began as a passion for her own children and family quickly resonated with other parents, eventually growing Classical Conversations into a global leader in the homeschool movement that it is today.
+Now, with all her own children out of the house and leadership of the company passed to her son Robert, Leigh travels around the world encouraging parents to begin and persevere through the homeschool journey, often addressing their numerous homeschool questions.

-In this video, recorded for the 2020 HEAV Homeschooling Conference in Virginia Beach, Leigh addresses several questions about homeschooling and offers advice for parents who want to homeschool but can’t figure out how to start.
+In this video, recorded for the 2020 HEAV Homeschooling Conference in Virginia Beach, Leigh addresses several homeschool questions and offers advice for parents who want to homeschool but can’t figure out where to start.

 Leigh’s favorite part of homeschooling is what she calls the “comedy show.”
 In other words, she enjoyed the moments laughing together at her children’s and husband’s jokes.
 Sure, homeschooling provides rare opportunities for customized curriculum and flexible scheduling, but one of the more rewarding aspects of homeschooling is that your family gets to spend lots of time together just having fun.

-What’s more, these times when you and your family laugh and have fun together will strengthen the relationships between you.
+What’s more, these times when you and your family laugh and have fun together will strengthen your relationships.
 Grateful for moments like these when her children were growing up, Leigh says that although all her children are now adults, they still enjoy spending time together and having fun, continuing their family “comedy show.”

 And of course, there are books.
 Troubled by the declining rates of people who purchase and read books, Leigh says people are hardly reading anymore.
 Instead, they are listening to podcasts and streaming TV shows.
-While both of these media provide unique opportunities for learning, they cannot replace the book.
+While both of these media provide unique opportunities for learning, they cannot replace books.

 People have busy schedules and are often not available to learn from.
 Books, on the other hand, can be taken anywhere, anytime.
 Also, learning from books doesn’t have to be a solitary experience.
 For example, you could get each family member a copy of the same book to read alone and then discuss it together, or you could take turns reading passages aloud from a single copy.